kplachkov/UkDatabase/UkDatabaseAPI/README.md

 UkDatabaseAPI
 ========================

-The "UkDatabaseAPI" is an API created to provide developers to find information about people based on [https://theukdatabase.com](https://theukdatabase.com)
+The "UkDatabaseAPI" is an API created to provide developers with a tool to find information about people, based on [https://theukdatabase.com](https://theukdatabase.com)

 Requirements
 ------------